Kempten: Transport

 The city bus system is operated by Kemptener Verkehrsbetriebe, which operates over 20 lines.

+The nearest airport is Memmingen Airport, located 42 km to the north of the Kempten.

 Education

 The Kempten University of Applied Sciences started in the winter semester of 1978–79 with 89 students and since then expanded and now accommodates more than 2800 students in eight degree courses: